 Reaching consumers at the exact point at which they intend to buy something can lead to a massive increase in conversion rates.
 And, usually, it’s pretty difficult to achieve this on a large scale.
 But on Facebook, most consumers are ready to buy!

-When Apartment Guide added Marketplace ads to their existing News Feed ads, they saw conversions double and cost per conversion drop a massive 45%.
+By enhancing the functionality of their ads to integrate both online and physical shopping options, Apartment Guide saw conversions double and cost per conversion drop a massive 45%.
 How’s that for spending a little money to make a lot of money in return?!

 A low-risk product testing ground